Most businesses can reclaim VAT on the goods and services they purchase – but does the same apply to dentists?

 That amount is known as ‘de minimis’, and allows businesses to recover blocked VAT if it is less than £625 per month.

-To prevent those schemes, the rules were changed so that the exempt input VAT also had to be below 50% of the total input VAT.
+To prevent those schemes, the rules were changed so that the exempt input VAT also had to be below 50% of the total input VAT, ensuring that income from exempt services did not disproportionately benefit from VAT recovery.

 In April 2010, HMRC introduced new tests for businesses to work out whether their blocked input tax falls under the de minimis limit.
 You can read more about these here, or get in touch with us for more information.